edurelated2021/tds-proj1/README.md

 Student id: 24ds3000100

 ## Project objective:
-For a given city, scrape Github user details (and certain metadata associated with their code repositories).
-Perform analytics on the retrieved data to find interesting observations and patterns with an aim to frame actionable recommendations.
+For a given city, scrape details of popular Github committers and their code repositories.
+Perform analytics on the retrieved data to find interesting insgights and patterns with an aim to frame actionable recommendations.

 ## Methodology for scraping the data
 **In summary:**